Description

 - Ship your rolls to the address listed on the Contact page.
 Make sure to note your order number somewhere.

-- If you’re shipping films with plastic canisters, make sure to leave the cap off, otherwise they won’t fit through the mail slot!
+- If you’re shipping films with plastic canisters as a mailbox parcel, make sure to leave the cap off, otherwise they won’t fit through the mail slot!

 - If you’re into cinefilms, Analog Amsterdam sells Double-X, which happens to be my personal favourite black-and-white film.